Krsetyi/Y3_EPA_NHS-Staff-Survey_NLP-Hybrid-Workflow/schema/README.md

 ## Versioning
-All changes to the schema shold be made via pull request to ensure:
+All changes to the schema should be made via pull request to ensure:
 - Traceability
 - Peer review
 - Clear change history